 Membrane Proteins: Gatekeepers and Communicators of the Cell

 Membrane proteins, as their name suggests, are proteins located in or at the plasma membrane.
-They are not just structural components; they are the functional entities that facilitate communication, transport, and enzymatic activity across the cell's boundary.
+They are not just structural components; they are the functional entities that enable communication, transport, and enzymatic activity across the cell's boundary.
 These proteins are essential for cellular survival and function.

 Diversity and Classification of Membrane Proteins